MohamedKhaledSamir/short-projects/CSS/Design/chat-app-css-illustration/README.md

 - HTML
 - CSS
-- Flexbox
-- Sass

 ### What I learned

-- design complex design with css
+- complicated designs
+- use media queries
 - use flex-box
-- use organized sass files

 ## Author